Explore Mexico From White Sand Beaches to Ancient Ruins

-Gasp at ancient temples and ancient Mayan ruins and the stunning palace at Palenque as rare birds and jungle parrots scream and screech perched high up in the trees, while wild monkeys cry in the humid emerald forests all around you; discover sparkling turquoise water falls, remote trails and endless white sandy beaches along picturesque coastline.
+Gasp at ancient temples and ancient Mayan ruins.
+The stunning palace at Palenque as rare birds and jungle parrots scream and screech perched high up in the trees.
+While wild monkeys cry in the humid emerald forests all around you.
+Discover sparkling turquoise waterfalls, remote trails and endless white sandy beaches along the picturesque coastline.

-Sliding from a palm-fringed white sandy beach into the warm, turquoise waves of the Pacific Ocean at the beaches of Puerto Vallarta or enjoying the hectic street bustle of Cancun, this what being in Mexico is all about.
-Kick back and relax with fine dining by night and indulge with spicy chicken fajitas in specialty Mexican restaurants and drink rare wines and sparkling local cocktails.
+Sliding from a palm-fringed white sandy beach into the warm, turquoise waves of the Pacific Ocean at the beaches of Puerto Vallarta or enjoying the hectic street bustle of Cancun, this is what being in Mexico is all about.
+Kick back and relax with fine dining by night and indulge with spicy chicken fajitas in specialty Mexican restaurants.
+Drink rare wines and sparkling local cocktails.

 Exotic Mexican Locations

-By day explore endless Mexican beaches, remote forest trails and revel in unspoilt waterfalls and dense jungle – all these outdoor activities are unique Mexican travel experiences.
-Mexico is a premier vacation destination and tourism hot spot, desirable to visitors both for the sunny warm climate in well known vacation areas like Cancun.
-Yet Mexico is also a country renowned for its stunning scenery, rich cultural heritage and remnants of ancient civilizations such as the Mayans which are ripe for exploring as part of an activity or adventure holiday.
+By day, explore endless Mexican beaches, remote forest trails and revel in unspoiled waterfalls and dense jungle.
+All these outdoor activities are unique Mexican travel experiences.
+Mexico is a premier vacation destination and tourism hot spot.
+Desirable to visitors both for the sunny warm climate in well-known vacation areas like Cancun.
+Yet Mexico is also a country renowned for its stunning scenery, rich cultural heritage and remnants of ancient civilizations such as the Mayans.
+The Mayans ruins are ripe for exploring as part of an activity or adventure holiday.

-Mexico is a large country also, the vast open terrain crosses both temperate and tropical climate zones, reaching 5km into the sky at its peak and stretching 11,000km along the coastline.
-Mexico has a busy city of 20 million people at its center and countless remote pueblos and isolated villages everywhere; which as a backdrop to a vacation can hardly fail to provide a huge variety of things to do for human adventure and exploration.
+Mexico is a large country.
+Also, the vast open terrain crosses both temperate and tropical climate zones.
+It reaches 5km into the sky at its peak and stretching 11,000km along the coastline.
+Mexico has a busy city of 20 million people at its center.
+Countless remote pueblos and isolated villages everywhere.
+As a backdrop to a vacation, it will hardly fail to provide a huge variety of things to do for human adventure and exploration.

-Explore the coastlines or head inward to see the ruins and ancient temples from long since vanished civilizations, in Mexico the choice is yours.
+Explore the coastlines or head inward.
+You will see the ruins and ancient temples from long since vanished civilizations.
+While in Mexico, the choice will be yours.

 Ancient Temples and Endless Coastlines